 However, only six of those workers were offered jobs, which was the minimum stipulated in the contract with the company handling the installations.
 This mirrored the challenge that the program’s other certified solar installers were experiencing in their search for green jobs.
 According to a 2019 study, of the 242,000 solar workers nationwide, only 7.6 percent are black or African-American.
 Compare that to the fact that black or African-Americans comprise 13 percent of the total national workforce according to the U.S. Bureau of Labor Statistics, and it is clear that the solar industry has a diversity problem.

 In addition, to make SUN an example of a true just transition, securing entry-level jobs is only the first step.
 To fully realize the economic benefits of the green economy, people of color need to secure an ownership stake in the solar and other renewable energy companies that power their communities.

-In 2019, 10 WE ACT members who graduated our Worker Training program, all trained in solar installation, came together to form a solar cooperative under the guidance of WE ACT Senior Community Organizer Charles Callaway, who was in charge of both the Worker Training program and SUN.
+In 2019, 10 WE ACT members who graduated from our Worker Training program, all trained in solar installation, came together to form a solar cooperative under the guidance of WE ACT’s Director of Organizing Charles Callaway, who is also in charge of both the Worker Training program and SUN.
 And to gain the skills they would need to create and operate a successful cooperative, they all attended the Green Worker Cooperatives’ Co-Op Academy in the Bronx.

 In 2020, Solar Uptown Now Services (SUNS), as the solar cooperative is now called, was focused on finalizing its business plan, establishing itself as a Limited Liability Corporation, and developing a membership manual.
 SUNS also completed its first installation that year, installing a 200-kW solar farm in Croton, New York.
 And in 2021, the cooperative worked as a subcontractor on a 4-MW installation in Cortland, New York.